our APPROACH

 HOW LONG HAVE YOU WORKED AT SCIENCE NORTH?

-• I joined Science North in 2006 to lead our Northern Ontario outreach programs, and from there had the honour of serving the organization in many other roles; including our International business development and our current Capital Campaign for the Go Deeper project at Dynamic Earth.
+- I joined Science North in 2006 to lead our Northern Ontario outreach programs, and from there had the honour of serving the organization in many other roles; including our International business development and our current Capital Campaign for the Dynamic Earth Expansion Project.

 WHAT IS YOUR FAVOURITE THING ABOUT SCIENCE NORTH?